nikita715/translator-extension/README.md

 - Translate text by clicks only when `alt` is clicked

 You can change mode of translation by `alt+1`, `+2`, `+3`.
 The active mode is labeled on the extension's icon.

-[This page](https://developer.chrome.com/extensions/getstarted#manifest) says how to install a Chrome extension in developer mode